 Can you eject your tenant for non-payment of rent?
 The quick answer is yes, but subject to conditions.
 Payment of the rent for the amount and on the date stated in the contract is one of the tenant’s obligations.
 Failure to comply with this obligation is a valid cause for pre-termination.
 To exercise your right to eject your tenants, there are things you should remember.
 First, there must be a demand on the due date.
 Without demand, the tenant cannot be in delay.
 An exception is when the contract explicitly indicates that a demand is not necessary.

 While you can terminate the contract under valid causes, ejectment of a tenant may only be done judicially.
 This means that you need to follow the law on unlawful detainer.

 The pre-termination clause in the lease agreement should indicate the consequences of giving cause for the pre-termination.
 The contract may indicate that the landlord shall collect unpaid bills and damages from the tenant and forfeit advance rent and security deposit.
 Typically, the unpaid bills and damages shall first be satisfied by the security deposit, then by any other remaining advance monies.
 The contract may indicate that the landlord may still collect any deficiency.

 An unpleasant experience with a tenant shouldn’t discourage you from leasing your condo space again.
 Business has its challenges and these can help you address areas of improvement.
-You can revisit the lease contract and apply revisions accordingly.
+You can revisit the lease contract, rights of your tenants and apply revisions accordingly.
 Seek the guidance of a lawyer if you must.
 You may also reconsider the qualifications of potential tenants.

 Make all necessary repairs before putting it out in the market again.
 If you’re offering a fully-furnished unit, check whether the appliances are in working condition.